Everything You Need to Know About Traveling Green

 Imagine becoming injured or ill while traveling abroad and not knowing which medical facility or hospital you can trust to help you?
 With the right travel medical insurance plan, a quick phone call will give you access to a reputable hospital or doctor of your choice, saving you time, money and potentially reducing your carbon footprint.

 If you plan on participating in eco-friendly activities while traveling, such as a cycling or tree planting, travel medical insurance will protect you should an accident or injury occur.
 You will not only have access to quality medical care but will also have Rx universal pharmacy coverage should you require antibiotics or other prescription medication.
-There are even “Green” Travel Medical plans that offer extra environmental benefits allowing you to offset your carbon footprint.

 Travel insurance can also assist you should a direct flight not be possible and you experience travel delays, cancellations or miss a connecting flight.